ikmb/flye-assembly/README.md

 ### `--qc_kat`
 Run the KAT Kmer analysis

+### `--trimming`
+Remove 15bp from both ends of each read.
+Do this, if you suspect that reads retain adapter/barcode fragments.

 ### `--hifi`
 Treat input movie as "hifi", and perform CCS generation prior to assembly